calebstewart/python-sigma/README.md

 For example, being able to load, inspect and possibly modify sigma rules from Python without using the conversion tool would be a great feature for teams trying to work Sigma into their automation pipeline.

+All that being said, I want to be abundantly clear: **The sigma project and all the code associated with it have been immensely helpful, and the above is not meant to dig on the team, their code or their contributions to the community.** I greatly appreciate and admire all the hard work the SigmaHQ team has put into making the detection of malicious activity better over the years.
+I only hope that I can either learn something or maybe provide something useful back to the community myself. :smile: